 Year to year variation in physical and biological oceanographic conditions in PWS are historically evidenced.
-That the saltwater entry of late, largesized, marked and tagged pink salmon fry is of value to fellow SEA projects is evidenced by SEA resercher's requests that project 94320-K be continued.
+That the saltwater entry of late, large-sized, marked and tagged pink salmon fry is of value to fellow SEA projects is evidenced by SEA resercher's requests that project 95320K be continued.
 Given the differences between inter-year PWS ecosystem comparisons, SEA projects require multi-years' data before reliable conclusions can be drawn concerning the many biotic and abiotic factors influencing PWS pink salmon survivals.

-Salmon restoration and enhancement facility-produced pink salmon fry are a viable tool to test hypotheses regarding the causes of mortality in juvenile pink salmon in PWS.
+Salmon hatchery produced pink salmon fry are a viable tool to test hypotheses regarding the causes of mortality in juvenile pink salmon in PWS.
 PWSAC has ascertained feasibility of nuturing at least some of its pink salmon to 1.5 grams live weight for release by mid-June.

-The feasibility of releasing a 1.0-1.5 gram pink salmon fry using current technology has been ascertained by the 1994 work reported on in this final report.
+The feasibility of releasing a 1.0-1.5 gram pink salmon fry using current technology has been ascertained by the 1995 work reported on in this annual report.
 The objectives appear to be attainable, particularly at the Esther Island facility, allowing that required additional resources are secured and employed.

-Other releases using differentially-sized and timed saltwater entry fry will be described in SEA co-project reports such as 94320-A (Sal.
-Growth and Mort.), 94320-E (Sal.
-Pred.), 94320-L (Experimental Manipulation), 94320-N (Nearshore Fish) and 94320-H (Zooplankton).
-Project 94320-K should be continued as a necessary and important support function to other SEA projects as multiple years of data are needed before reliable conclusions can be drawn concerning factors affecting mortality in PWS pink salmon stocks.
-With the understanding of the theoretical underpinnings on the dynamics of pink salmon stocks, and their interrelationships with abiotic and biotic factors, comes the promise of garnering the ability of enduring ecosystem management, thus assuring biodiversity, as well as economic security on into the future.
+Project 95320K should be continued as a necessary and important support function to other SEA projects as multiple years of data are needed before reliable conclusions can be drawn concerning factors affecting mortality in PWS pink salmon stocks.
+With the understanding of the theoretical underpinnings on the dynamics of pink salmon stocks, and their interrelationships with abiotic